CREATE A PERFECT ONE WEEK IN SWITZERLAND ITINERARY

 Both of the mountains are amazing places to visit.
 Mount Pilatus takes about a full day to get up, explore, and discover.
 You could do it in 5-6 hours, but it would be a waste of money (getting up there is not cheap) as there is a lot to do.

-The views from there are astonishing, so if you are willing to limit your time in the city center of Lucerne to 2 or 3 hours, it is the best day trip option.
+The views from there are astonishing, so if you are willing to limit your time in Lucerne’s city center to 2 or 3 hours, it is the best day trip option.

-You could also hike some stations, but if you take the cable car, it takes about 3-4 hours in total.
+You could also hike some stations, but it takes about 3-4 hours in total if you take the cable car.

-The city center is cute, but I recommend exploring the scenery of the canton (state) rather than the city center only, as there are more beautiful, unique cities and town centers in Switzerland (e.g. Stein am Rhine).
-I actually advice planning in a few hours to see the Chapel Bridge and stroll the lake.
+The city center is cute, but I recommend exploring the scenery of the canton (state) rather than the city center only, as there are more beautiful, unique cities and town centers in Switzerland (e.g., Stein am Rhine).
+I actually advise planning in a few hours to see the Chapel Bridge and stroll the lake.

-If you have a Swiss Travel Pass, you get a 50% discount on the mountain activities, and boat cruises are included without any extra costs!
+If you have a Swiss Travel Pass, you get a 50% discount on mountain activities, and boat cruises are included without extra costs!
 How awesome is that?
-I know, it is one of the best features of the Swiss Travel Pass.
+I know it is one of the best features of the Swiss Travel Pass.

 Region of Interlaken

-When I talk about Interlaken, I actually mean the region of Interlaken and Jungfrau and not just the town of Interlaken.
+When I talk about Interlaken, I actually mean the Interlaken and Jungfrau region and not just the town of Interlaken.

-Either way, if you have ever read my Switzerland posts (and I have a lot of posts on Switzerland), you know that this is probably my favorite area in Switzerland… or maybe even in the world!
+Either way, if you have ever read my Switzerland posts (and I have many posts on Switzerland), you know that this is probably my favorite area in Switzerland… or maybe even in the world!